 Easier data retrieving with EHR

 The data exchange is difficult with paper records.
 What is so great about the EHR is that the information is far more organized and easily shareable.
 Communication is faster and better.
-The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and efforts.
+The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and effort.

 EHR is a tool to deliver medical treatment quick and safe